flows-network/github-pr-review/README.md

 Go to [flows.network](https://flows.network/) to deploy your own flow function (🤖) from the forked source code.

 1. Click on the "Create a Flow" button to start.
-2. Authenticate the [flows.network](https://flows.network/) to access the `github-pr-summary` repo you just forked. **NOTE: This is NOT the repo you want to install the bot on.**
+2. Authenticate the [flows.network](https://flows.network/) to access the `github-pr-review` repo you just forked. **NOTE: This is NOT the repo you want to install the bot on.**
 <img width="950" alt="image" src="https://user-images.githubusercontent.com/45785633/229329081-93728947-ad9f-44fb-85b1-067e6a0eb8ac.png">

 3. Click on the "Advanced" link to see more settings.
 Fill in the following environment variables.